-Master accounts can filter reporting by a single subaccount in the UI.
+Primary accounts can filter reporting by a single subaccount in the app.
 These reports include:

-The master account can also filter reporting by a single subaccount in the API if a subaccount query string is added.
+The primary account can also filter reporting by a single subaccount in the API if a subaccount query string is added.
 This includes data found in the: